 The Imaging Products Business provides products and services of imaging products and its peripheral domain, such as digital camera-interchangeable lens type, compact DSC and interchangeable lens.
 The Precision Equipment Business provides products and services related to the FPD lithography system and semiconductor lithography system.
 The Healthcare Business provides products and services for the life science solutions field such as biological microscopes and cell culture observation systems.
-The Components Business provides products related to the Digital Solutions Business such as optical components, optical parts, encoders, and material processing; products and services related to the Customized Products Business such as EUV-related components and space-related products; and related to the Glass Business such as photomask substrates for FPDs.
-The Digital Manufacturing Business conducts sales of industrial microscopes, measuring instruments, and X-ray and CT inspections systems.
+The Components Business provides products and services related to the Industrial Metrology Business such as industrial microscopes, measuring instruments, and X-ray and CT inspections systems; related to the Digital Solutions Business such as optical components, optical parts, and encoders; related to the Customized Products Business such as EUV-related components and spacerelated solutions; and related to the Glass Business such as photomask substrates for FPDs.
+The Digital Manufacturing Business provides products and services of metal 3D printers.